 Impact of the Railroad

-In 1843, the Central Georgia Railroad constructed a railway line that ran through the heart of Ocmulgee National Monument.
+In 1843, the Central Georgia Railroad constructed a railway line that ran through the heart of Ocmulgee Mounds National Historical Park.
 It’s no surprise to hear that this had a detrimental effect and in fact damaged many of the iconic mounds that are in close proximity to the present day railroad tracks.
 It destroyed a portion of the Lesser Temple Mound and the great prehistoric town that was once on this site.

 Today, as you walk along the trail, crossing over the bridge gives you time to reflect on the history of this landscape and how human intervention helped cause the demise of a natural habitat used by prehistoric tribes.